+- evidence-based;

-- evidence-based; or - promising practice.
+- promising practice; or

+- evidenced-informed.

 Service Population Requirements

 For clients served through this contract, the following requirements must be met:

 - All clients must enter into services voluntarily; - Provider cannot charge client fees for participating in a program or for any program participation-related costs; and - Provider must serve families that are not already receiving similar services.